AbdullahNoori/Hyelp/README.md

 # start the server
 python3 manage.py runserver

-api_key = Your YELP API
+- api_key = Your YELP API
-SECRET_KEY= Input random characters here
+- SECRET_KEY= Input random characters here

 You can also create this file by copying the .env-example file at the root:

-cp .env-example .env
+- cp .env-example .env
-Starting the Application
+- Starting the Application
-pip3 install -r requirements.txt
+- pip3 install -r requirements.txt
-python3 manage.py runserver
+- python3 manage.py runserver

-## Libraries We'll Use
+## Libraries
 This app uses the following technologies:

-YELP Fusion
+- YELP Fusion
-Django
+- Django
-Json
+- Json
-Requests
+- Requests

 This repo was written and is maintained by the Fullstack AVA Team.